stef359/technical-assessment/frontend/README.md

 - Seeing a individual hero's profile
 - Creating a new hero
-- Updating a existing hero
+- Updating an existing hero
 - Deleting a old hero

 See the root level [README](../README.md) for the database schema.